 Three Wise *Homeless* Men

-Ok, so they’re technically not all “men,” seeing as how Hana identifies as a transwoman, but the motif still holds.
+Ok, so they’re technically not all “men,” seeing as how Hana identifies as a transwoman and Miyuki is a girl, but the motif still holds.
 As the holy scriptures dictate, Gin, Hana, and Miyuki stumble upon a babe in a dumpster, but instead of bringing Kiyoko gifts, our three wise men find her a home.
 What we eventually find out, however, is that the baby isn’t the only one suffering from displacement.
 Each in their own way, Gin, Hana, and Miyuki can’t go back to their previous way of life, and that dissolution has led them to be homeless both in the physical and mental sense.

 But life has a funny way of dealing with such situations.
-In a tale that is equal parts dramatic as it is comedic, our homeless trio is predestined to find a sense of belonging so long as they confront the shadows of their past and persist through the present, to which they certainly do.
+In a tale that is as dramatic as it is comedic, our homeless trio is predestined to find a sense of belonging so long as they confront the shadows of their past and persist through the present, to which they certainly do.
 As a new fan of the film, I just love these three silly goons!!
 Miyuki’s rebellious teenage side shines in her fiery dialogues with Gin.
 And as if they needed more reason for conflict, Gin and Hana never cease bickering with one another, much like a married old couple.
-A drunk, a homo, and a teen girl—who would’ve thought such a cast could be so enjoyable to watch!

 In all seriousness, I especially adored Hana’s kind, motherly nature.
-Hana is also highly intuitive, as she’s always able to pick the right direction to take, as well as describe exactly what Kiyoko’s mother would be doing upon finding her.
+Hana is also highly intuitive, as she’s always able to pick the right direction to take, as well as describe exactly what Kiyoko’a mother would be doing upon finding her.
 As the situation calls for her to sacrifice more and more, we see how willing, courageous, and caring she truly is despite suffering from (and hiding) her own personal sickness.
-She draws a tragic relation to the story about the Blue Demon, and knowing full-well that she, too, must eventually go away, Hana’s challenge to care for the baby she’s always wanted likely is her final test to determine her fate in the afterlife.
-And given that final leap of faith at the end where she literally jumps off a building to save the child—an event which can only be called miraculous—it becomes clear that she definitely passed the test.
+To Hana, taking care of the baby is her final test to determine her fate in the afterlife.
+Given that final leap of faith at the end where she literally jumps off a building to save a child—an event which can only be called miraculous—-it becomes clear that she definitely passed the test.
 Bold and brazen, loud and proud, funny as heck and never afraid to stick out her neck for the ones she loves most, Hana is a gift to us all.

 A Christmas Miracle

-As the old aphorism goes, “In the end, we only regret the chances we didn’t take,” and if there’s anything to be learned from Tokyo Godfathers, it’s that the good and bad in life comes and goes, but we always have the opportunity to be kind to others.
+As the old aphorism goes, “In the end, we only regret the chances we didn’t take.”
+If there’s anything to be learned from Tokyo Godfathers, it’s that the good and bad in life comes and goes, but we will always have the opportunity to be kind to others.